 “Compliance Offset Protocol” means an offset protocol adopted by the Board.

-“Compliance Period” means the three-year period for which the compliance obligation is calculated for covered entities except for the first compliance period.
-The compliance obligation for the first compliance period only considers emissions from data years of 2013 and 2014.
+“Compliance Period” means the multi-year period for which the compliance obligation is calculated for covered entities.

 “Compressed natural gas” or “CNG” means natural gas in high-pressure containers that is highly compressed (though not to the point of liquefaction), typically to pressures ranging from 2900 to 3600 psi.